-HPHM 4477, 4478 Case Study I-II (4:4:0,0) Students enhance their knowledge within the healthcare field by application of the concepts, principles and tools acquired from the various healthcare management courses.
+HPHM 4478 Case Study I-II (4:4/8:0,0) Students enhance their knowledge within the healthcare field by application of the concepts, principles and tools acquired from the various healthcare management courses.
 Topics addressed include: financial analysis, industry analysis, internal analysis, competitive advantage, marketing and strategic analysis and planning.
-Students in APHM 4478 will be required to work on a guided independent research project on a healthcare organization.
-Prerequisites to HPHM 4478 include: HPHM 4302, 4303, 4306, 4311, 4317, 418, 4477.
-ISBN: 978-1433805615; 4477=9781118466469
+Students in HPHM 4478 will be required to work on a guided independent research project on a healthcare organization.
+Prerequisites to HPHM 4478 include: all Texas Common Core courses, all technical credit courses, all HPHM core and elective courses.